ItsDrike/itsdrike.com/content/posts/software-licenses.md

 ## How are these licenses enforced

-It is important to understand how exactly the open-source licenses actually work.
+It is important to understand how exactly the software licenses actually work.
 How does simply having a text file with some legal gibberish allow others to use that project and contribute to it?

 Essentially, these licenses extend the copyright of the person who submitted some code under that license.
 By doing so, they and allow using of said code in other places, it's modifications, and other things, depending on the actual